 What investments are included under "#2 Other", what is their purpose and are there any minimum environmental or social safeguards?
-The Fund invests in dividend-paying UK companies with quality and growth characteristics, which are eligible for inclusion in the Index.
+The Fund invests in companies primarily involved in blockchain and cryptocurrency activities which are eligible for inclusion in the Index.
 The Index's ESG criteria screen provides minimum environmental and social safeguards.
 The Fund may also hold ancillary liquid assets, for liquidity purposes in line with its obligations under the UCITS Regulations and in accordance with the limits permitted.
 There may be no minimum environmental or social safeguards in relation to these ancillary liquid assets.
 The Fund may also hold securities which no longer meet the environmental and/or social criteria described above but will not be removed from the Index until the next Index rebalance.
 Investments may also fall under #2 Other if insufficient ESG-related data is available to the Fund.
-This applies in particular to assets for which ESG factors are insufficiently defined at present or which are not yet covered by the Fund's ESG data provider.
+This applies in particular to assets for which ESG factors are insufficiently defined at present or which are not yet covered by the Fund's ESG Data Provider.

 Is a specific index designated as a reference benchmark to determine whether this financial product is aligned with the environmental and/or social characteristics that it promotes?
-Yes.
+Yes